What does life insurance cover me for?

 Can I get a copy of the documents in my TAL claim file?

-If you’ve made a claim, you can generally access all the information we hold about you.
+If you’ve made a claim, you can generally access copies of the documents and information we have relied on to make a decision in relation to your claim.
 There are some limited exceptions under privacy legislation.
-For example in some circumstances we need to provide the information to your doctor instead of providing it directly to you.
+In some circumstances we may need to provide the information to your doctor instead of providing it directly to you.
 We will let you know if this is the case.

 How can I request information from my TAL claim file?